benrr101/node-taglib-sharp/docs/classes/_src_id3v2_frames_urllinkframe_.urllinkframe.md

   than one performer, but not with the same content.
 * WOAS - THe 'Official audio source webpage' frame is a URL pointing at the official webpage of the source of the audio file, eg. a movie.
-* WORS - The 'Official internet radio statio homepage' frame contains a URL pointing at the homepage of the internet radio station.
+* WORS - The 'Official internet radio station homepage' frame contains a URL pointing at the homepage of the internet radio station.
 * WPAY - The 'Payment' frame is a URL pointing at a webpage that will handle the process of paying for this file.